Betrayal and the Use of Pseudo Forces in Espionage

 Spymaster extraordinaire, Angelique Dawson and her team are tasked to rescue the Zimbabwean defector, Lieutenant General Mark Sithole, once again.
 After they smuggled him out of Zimbabwe during Code Name Missa 72, he is being debriefed but in serious danger of being murdered by collaborators inside the South African Secret Service.
 In order to save General Sithole, as his knowledge is important, he must be removed from South Africa to the United Kingdom where MI6 will take over.

 All this is on the request of MI6 Spymaster, Sir John McElroy, but there is a caveat – the South African rescue connection must be kept secret, if possible.
-In a classic pseudo forces operation, Angelique’s longtime bodyguard and chief agent, former Police Special Forces Company Commander, Geoffrey Foxtrot, is told to get the job done.
+In a classic pseudo-forces operation, Angelique’s longtime bodyguard and chief agent, former Police Special Forces Company Commander, Geoffrey Foxtrot, is told to get the job done.
 He turns to his best friend, legendary Special Forces officer, Geelslang Peter Ndebele, who is able to speak standard BBC upper-class English, so he becomes Major Andy Windsor, a member of the British Special Air Service.
 With other BBC English speakers, all of them South African Special Forces members, they rescue General Sithole and smuggle him out but they are betrayed by Sir John.
 Angelique reacts furiously when she finds out and Sir John is facing execution when they meet.
-General Sithole probably makes one of the best speeches about colonial soldiers and betrayal by the British Queen.

 On a personal level, Angelique Dawson is almost willing to admit her feelings towards her future soul, Major Geoffrey Foxtrot.
 A classic spy story, full of twists and turns and ending with a clash between Foxtrot’s forces and a Zimbabwean Army Special Forces Team attempting to snatch General Sithole back.